Zanzibar, a big island of Tanzania, is the place of

 one square in any direction, but without being hindered by

 check.
 It has been inspired by medieval games like the Courier

 chess , an old chess variant, played in Germany,

 where it is called "Man".
-Like the Pawn, he can also move,
+Like the Maasai, he can also move,

 without jumping, to a second empty square straight ahead from